lamps-wg/cmcbis/draft-mandel-lamps-rfc5274bis.md

   by each version.
 After WGLC, this section will be finalized.
 </aside>

-TODO for -02:
+TODO for -03:

-* Update TLS text
+* Update cryptographic algorithm requirements

+-02 version changes:

-* Update SHA-1 text
+* Updated text in intro
-* Merge requirements terminology and terminology sections
-* Make sure section count in s1 is correct

 -01 version changes: